 Read our latest article about my walk from Elmore Back along the River Severn To Stonebench.
 You can watch the bore from anywhere on this walk.
 You can also find a quiet spot and enjoy the spectacle.
 Stonebench Walk…

-Over Bridge Gloucester
+Over Bridge in Gloucester A Popular Place

 Over Bridge, also known as Telford’s Bridge, is a single span stone arch bridge.
 It spans the canalised West Channel of the River Severn near Gloucester.
 It links Over to Alney Island.
 More info…